 Source: Apex Systems

-We’re adapting as interviews, business conferences, classes, and work have turned to virtual meetings.
+We’re adapting as interviews, business conferences, classes, and work are conducted on virtual platforms.
 Your jam may have been firm handshakes that helped convey trust, create a positive rapport, and build confidence.
 Now you realize the importance of understanding body language from a virtual perspective.
 Challenges include meetings without video and limited views from the neck or shoulder up.
 Perhaps too much zoom and dental work!
 Let’s give ourselves a break; virtually adapting isn’t the easiest.
 Jokes aside, let’s get going with a recap of Jeff Baird’s advice for improving your presence while on a phone or video meeting.

 Overall, facial expressions, body language, AND voice are instrumental when appropriately used, which is why we’ll be going over Jeff’s insight on the following: